 9. NOISE POLLUTION:

 The noise limit for this event is as per the MSA static test specified within the championship regulations.
 Engines should not be run before 09.00 or after 18:15 on Sunday.
-No engines should to be run on Saturday.

 10. CIRCUIT ACCESS & EGRESS:

 For practice: On Saturday you will be directed through the pit exit.
 Continue for 3 laps.
 On Sunday you will be directed onto the circuit through the pit wall gate and if your class uses the Joker lap please practice it.